surabhikuriyal/OpenAI-Library/README.md

-This applicationb uses Python and FastAPI to create LLM router that will support OpenAI, Anthropic and Anyscale.
+This application uses Python and FastAPI to create LLM router that will support OpenAI, Anthropic and Anyscale.

 Folder structure:
 app/main.py -> entry point for the aplication